csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-file-transfer.md

 💭 If you don't find your file but remember the name, try `a-find`.
 Use `a-find -h` for help.

 ## Extra: publish a file to the internet
-💬 The a-tools include basic tools for publishing files to the internet.
+💬 The a-commands include basic tools for publishing files to the internet.
 You'll notice that the course slides use one of those 🤓

-‼️ NOTE: Using these commands makes your entire bucket to be public!
-Do not engage if you don't want that to happen..
+‼️ NOTE: Using these commands makes your **entire bucket** to be public!
+Do not engage if you don't want that to happen.
+All files that you `a-put` there later, will also be accessible to the internet, since the _bucket_ is accessible.

 ### Option 1: `a-publish`